DelazJ/QGIS-Documentation/docs/training_manual/appendix/preparing_data.rst

   with the filename of your SRTM DEM file.
 * ``localCRS``: this defaults to ``WGS 84 / UTM 34S``.
 You should replace
   this with the correct CRS for your region.

-..
-Substitutions definitions - AVOID EDITING PAST THIS LINE This will be automatically updated by the find_set_subst.py script.
-   If you need to create a new substitution manually, please add it also to the substitutions.txt file in the source folder.

-.. |extents| image:: /static/common/extents.png
-   :width: 1.5em
-.. |indicatorMemory| image:: /static/common/mIndicatorMemory.png
-   :width: 1.5em
-.. |majorUrbanName| replace:: Swellendam
-.. |zoomToLayer| image:: /static/common/mActionZoomToLayer.png
-   :width: 1.5em